 Sliick Docs: Complete User Guide

 Sliick Docs brings native, versioned document generation to your Salesforce org.
-Admins design templates in a WYSIWYG editor and publish them as immutable releases; business users generate the resulting PDF or Microsoft Word file in one click from any record page; list-view mass actions and Flows generate them in bulk; and the auto-email pipeline routes the finished file to the right recipients automatically.
+Admins design templates in a WYSIWYG editor and publish them as immutable releases; business users generate the resulting PDF or Microsoft Word file in one click from any record page; list-view mass actions and Flows generate them in bulk; and the auto-email pipeline routes the finished file to the right recipients automatically. v2.1 extends this from a document generator into a document platform that can also collate a record’s files into evidence packs, generate large image-heavy documents at scale, keep output in your own storage, and (in closed pilot) send documents for signature.
 This guide is the complete reference for everyone who touches the product.

 Guide overview